 - The USC Roski Eye Institute is conducting National Eye Institute-sponsored, multicenter clinical trials studying the efficacy and safety of early surgery in the treatment of glaucoma.

-- Development of a “smart” device to control medical dosing.
-A tiny, implantable pump delivers precise amounts of medication as required at proper intervals directly into the eye of glaucoma patients.
-It is refillable, and is programmed and recharged wirelessly.
-For a more detailed description please visit: /basic-translational-research/.
+- Development of a “smart” drug delivery system to control medication dosing and improve patient compliance.
+The device is an implantable, programmable, wireless pump that delivers precise amounts of medication at proper intervals directly into the eye of glaucoma patients.

 Whether you have been previously diagnosed with glaucoma or are suffering symptoms that may indicate the presence of the disease, the staff at the USC Roski Eye Institute can provide you with cutting edge care.
 All of our physicians are American board certified and fellowship trained subspecialists.
 Learn more by visiting the American Academy of Ophthalmology‘s glaucoma page.